 - Significant distribution network investment is needed as distributed energy resources such as rooftop solar integrate further into the system.

 - Strong but agile governance

 - Current status and the future outlook for governance has improved and remains vital to manage the pace of change in the NEM.

-The post 2025 market design options will address these issues in addition to a number of reforms underway to manage short-term challenges.
+The post 2025 market design options addresses these issues in addition to a number of reforms underway to manage short-term challenges.